Teo2/pixel-art-downscaler/README.md

 - The program identifies the most prominent colors in the image.
 - It then restricts the image to this reduced set of colors, ensuring the result adheres to the aesthetic of traditional pixel art.

-## Examples

-Here is an example of what the program can do:

 This program bridges the gap between AI-generated images and true pixel art, ensuring a high-quality, authentic output.